-Wherefore, it is hereby ORDERED that Plaintiffs' Motion for Preliminary Injunction is return the plaintiffs, Stephen J. Conn and Heather Miller, to their teaching positions within the Detroit Public Schools in a school and classroom appropriate to their seniority status.
+Wherefore, it is hereby ORDERED that Plaintiffs' Motion for Preliminary Injunction is GRANTED.
+The defendant Board of Education of the City of Detroit must immediately return the plaintiffs, Stephen J. Conn and Heather Miller, to their teaching positions within the Detroit Public Schools in a school and classroom appropriate to their seniority status.